necst/trilli/AE.md

 - *OpenCV-3.0.0 - Static Library*: To load and store images
 - *Python 3.8*
 - *GCC 7.3.1*
+- *OS: CentOS Linux release 7.9.2009 (Core)*

+*Note: [NOT TESTED] As we do not use any OS-specific feature, different Linux-based OS versions may work as well.*

 ***Hardware Dependencies***
 - *Versal VCK5000 - XDMA2022.1*